Chloroprocaine (By injection)

 Nesacaine, Nesacaine-MPFThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not receive it if you had an allergic reaction to chloroprocaine or any of the PABA ester group of drugs.
+Do not receive it if you had an allergic reaction to chloroprocaine or similar medicines, or to any of the drugs in the PABA ester group.

 How to Use This Medicine: